 I am worried I won’t have food for myself or my family.
-Any ideas?
+What resources are available?

 - Information is starting to come out.
 211 may be able to offer some options.
 Contact your therapist to get information that Thrive may be aware of.

 I have a concern about how this is being handled.
 Who do I contact?

 We welcome feedback- it helps us make our services even better or helps us clear up any miscommunication!
 We are working hard to make changes in this very tough situation.
 We know we won’t be perfect and will find it helpful to hear your concerns.

 Please talk with your therapist first.
 If you still are not satisfied, feel free to call the office to discuss with the therapist’s supervisor.
 If you still have concerns you are welcome to submit a grievance in writing to the director.
 Please see our Grievance Policy in Helpful Information for more details.

 - Baltimore County Public Schools Food Sites during Coronovirus Shutdown - Download